Billing, Pricing and Service Descriptions

 The PMACS HPC houses 1.8 Petabtyes (1,800 Terabytes) of disk storage.
 Some of this storage is used for system utility functions; however most of the storage (about 80%) is available for the storage and processing of HPC jobs.

 Data is accessible via both NFS (Linux/Unix/Mac) and CIFS (Windows) drive shares.
-Shares can be mapped to client desktops, laptops, as well as biomedical equipment, such as high-throughput sequencers capable of mapping NFS and/or CIFS shares.
+Shares can be mapped to biomedical equipment, such as high-throughput sequencers capable of mapping NFS and/or CIFS shares provided the equipment is also managed by PMACS staff and is on a PMACS managed network.

 Once data exists on the PMACS HPC disk storage it is then accessible by the compute cores and queue management software, and can become part of computational jobs.